Rain causes PG&E transmission tower to lean

 Asked whether the tower can be saved, Wilson responded, "I don't think it's in danger of not being saved."

-Helicopters are lifting and carrrying poles to the hilltop to provide backup- a temporary circuit - should the wires have to come off the threatened tower.
+Helicopters are lifting and carrying poles to the hilltop to provide backup- a temporary circuit - should the wires have to come off the threatened tower.

 So far, there's no effect on power, but people in Orinda are buzzing about all the activity.